-This funnel will help your team become more efficient and productive towards your company’s goals.
+Now that you understand how to create OKRs, this funnel helps your team become more efficient and productive towards your company’s goals.
 The strength of OKRs is that they’re transparent and easy to implement, ensuring everyone on the team is fully aware of the expectations on their progress.
-It’s also easy to track these objectives and key results to fully understand where teams are most effective, and how the company as a whole is progressing.
+It’s also easy to track these objectives and key results to fully understand where teams are most effective and how the company is progressing.

 Having an efficient way to track your goals is also important.
 For company learning, a learning management system can help company training and individual learning plans.
 Otherwise, consider performance management software to dig into how employees are doing or project management software to keep things on track.